healpy/healpy/README.rst

 Healpy provides a python package to manipulate healpix maps.
 It is based on the standard numeric and visualisation tools for Python, Numpy and matplotlib.

-To find more information about Healpix, please visit its home page at http://healpix.sourceforge.net/.
+To find more information about HEALPix, please visit its home page at http://healpix.sourceforge.net/.

 The documentation can be found at http://healpy.readthedocs.org, tutorial at